 - Contributing, by means of works actions, to the reduction in diversity of railway fixed equipment and therefore opening of supply markets including, wherever possible, ensuring TSI compliance of fixed railway installation, primarily in the area of infrastructure and energy subsystems; - Contributing to the development of a location-specific risk model for the European Railway System to draw a clear link between risk levels measured at a European level and changes to railway infrastructure.
-As a result, it shall be possible to quantify the safety benefit from investments made in upgrading railway infrastructure or target investment where it will deliver the greatest benefits.
-This could support the convergence of risk levels across Europe and support the development of the Single European Railway Area;
+As a result, it should be possible to quantify the safety benefit from investments made in upgrading railway infrastructure or target investment where it will deliver the greatest benefits.
+This could support the convergence of risk levels across Europe and support the development of the Single European Railway Area; - Supporting Railway Undertakings to implement and ensure compliance of the rail system and its subsystems with the Interoperability and Safety Directives including technical specifications for interoperability concerning the subsystems operation and traffic management, rolling stock and wagons.; - Supporting the development and establishment of interoperability registers, in particular the register of infrastructure for all existing infrastructure.
+This should ensure consistency between interoperability registers and other existing registers.
+For more details, please refer to the European Railway Agency study on Coherence and Consistency of Registers11.